3 key takeaways

 - Action: The specific steps you took to fulfill your responsibility or achieve the objective.

-On a STAR method resume, most of your assigned tasks will be implied with your job title—it’s not something you need to explicitly spell out in every bullet point.
+When writing a resume using the STAR approach, most of your assigned tasks will be implied with your job title—it’s not something you need to explicitly spell out in every bullet point.

 Task example